-Subject to any extension period, as described below:

-- after December 15, 2010 until December 15, 2065, interest on the Series A debentures will accrue at a floating rate equal to % plus the adjustable rate, subject to a limit on the floating rate of % on an annualized basis, payable quarterly in arrears on March 15, June 15, September 15 and December 15 of each year; and - after December 15, 2015 until December 15, 2065, interest on the Series B debentures will accrue at a floating rate equal to % plus the adjustable rate, subject to a limit on the floating rate of % on an annualized basis, payable quarterly in arrears on March 15, June 15, September 15 and December 15 of each year.
+Subject to any extension period, as described below, from December 15, 2015 until December 15, 2065, interest on the debentures will accrue at an annual rate of 3-month LIBOR plus a margin equal to %, payable quarterly in arrears on March 15, June 15, September 15 and December 15 of each year.

-The "adjustable rate" will be the highest of (i) 3-month LIBOR, (ii) the 10-year Constant Maturity Treasury rate and (iii) the 30-year Constant Maturity Treasury rate (each as defined below and collectively referred to as the "benchmark rates").
 Interest payments during the floating rate period will include accrued interest from and including the last date in respect of which interest has been paid or duly provided for to but excluding the interest payment date or maturity date, as the case may be.
 If a scheduled interest payment date is not a business day, then such interest payment date will be postponed to the next succeeding day that is a business day, except that if such business day is in the next succeeding calendar month, then such interest payment date will be the immediately preceding business day.
 Interest will accrue to the date that interest is actually paid, subject to the conditions set out under "-Requirement to Extend Interest Payment Period."

-Interest not paid on any payment date during the floating rate period will accrue and compound quarterly at a rate per annum equal to the then applicable rate of interest on the debentures to but excluding the next payment date and will be computed on the basis of a 360 day year and the actual number of days elapsed.
+Interest not paid on any payment date during the floating rate period will accrue and compound quarterly at a rate per year equal to the from time to time then applicable rate of interest on the debentures to but excluding the next payment date and will be computed on the basis of a 360 day year and the actual number of days elapsed.
 All percentages resulting from any interest rate calculation will be rounded upward or downward, as appropriate, to the next higher or lower one hundred-thousandth of a percentage point.